francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

 ## Authors and contributors

-The author of this add-on is [Mark Motley](https://github.com/mmotley999/) based some ideas gathered from [kevineye/docker-heyu-mqtt](https://github.com/kevineye/docker-heyu-mqtt), specifically around using 'heyu monitor' to check for changes.
+The original author of this add-on is [Mark Motley](https://github.com/mmotley999/) based some ideas gathered from [kevineye/docker-heyu-mqtt](https://github.com/kevineye/docker-heyu-mqtt), specifically around using 'heyu monitor' to check for changes.

-Note that I am a very new to Python, and welcome constructive ideas on how the main script can be improved.

 ## License